airpick/studyNotes/Code/Web/cssNotes.md

 #### 5.16.2 Animation Duration `animation-duration`
 `animation-duration` sets the length of time for the animation.

+#### 5.16.3 Animation Fill Mode `animation-fill-mode`
+The `animation-fill-mode` specifies the style applied to an element when the animation has finished.

+ex: `animation-fill-mode: forwards;` This will cause the animation to retain its final value once its duration is complete

 ## 6 Units of Measurement
 ### 6.1 Absolute Units
 Absolute units tie to physical units of length, such as `in` or `mm`.